Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 The user can easily navigate through the page wherever they are on the page.
 At the top of the page the user has the option to jump to the relevant section.

 ![Navbar](/assets/images/rm/navbar.png "Navbar")

-Once in the the page content the user can get back to the top of the page in one click by using the back to top link
+Once in the main page content the user can get back to the top of the page in one click by using the back to top link

 ![Back to top](/assets/images/rm/back-to-top.png "Back to Top")

 - As a First Time Visitor, I want the page visually appealing.

-The user is greeted by vibrant colours when arriving on the page, which creates a welcoming atmosphere.
+The user is greeted by bright colours when arriving on the page, which creates a welcoming and postive feeling.
 Rye and Raleway fonts add to this by creating a modern look that is aligned with the page theme.

 ![Top of Page](/assets/images/rm/top-of-page.png "Top of Page")

 ### *Student Goals*